 Gillian Manning initially qualified as a Clinical Physiologist in the 1970’s before moving into clinical research and then clinical education.
-Having gained her PhD in 1998 from the University of Nottingham she later became an Associate Professor of Vascular Medicine at the University.
+Having gained her PhD in 1998 from the University of Nottingham (UoN) she later became an Associate Professor of Vascular Medicine at the UoN.

 Dr Manning has an ongoing research interest in hypertension and cardiovascular disease, including diabetes.
 She has experience of undertaking commercial research, including studies in diabetes such as ADVANCE and CANVAS.
 She has also led her own research programmes in the field of hypertension.

 With a long-standing interest in education and training, Dr Manning’s early work involved developing national training programmes for clinical physiologists.
-In 2003, she was part of the team that developed and launched a new 4-year Graduate Entry Medical (GEM) Programme and trained as a Problem-Based Learning Facilitator at the University of Nottingham (UoN).
+In 2003, she was part of the team that developed and launched a new 4-year Graduate Entry Medical (GEM) Programme and trained as a Problem-Based Learning Facilitator.
 In 2006, she gained an MSc in Medical Science (Clinical Education) awarded by the UoN, graduating with distinction.
-She held many posts in the University, including Director of Research Education, Examinations Officer, and Director of a new Postgraduate Certificate in Teaching, Learning and Assessment all within the in the School of GEM and Health,.
-Subsequently working for the Department of Health and Health Education England, she led the development of undergraduate and postgraduate curricula across more than 50 healthcare science specialisms.
-Dr Manning continues to work part-time for Health Education England within the Medical Associate Professions Programme.
+She held many posts in the UoN, including Director of Research Education, Examinations Officer, and Director of a new Postgraduate Certificate in Teaching, Learning and Assessment all within the in the School of GEM and Health.
+During a part-time secondment to the Department of Health and Health Education England, she led the development of undergraduate and postgraduate curricula across more than 50 healthcare science specialisms.
 She has extensive experience of teaching and learning across medicine and other healthcare professional groups, including clinical skills, problem-based learning, small-group teaching and lecturing.
 Within the field of assessment she has experience of both summative and formative assessment design, including on-line assessment and quality assurance.